FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 An EAP server which agrees to authenticate this request MUST ensure that the device is placed into a captive portal with limited network access.
+Implementations SHOULD limit both the total amount of data transferred by devices in the captive portal, and SHOULD also limit the total amount of time a device spends within the captive portal.

-Further details of the captive portal architecture can be found in {{RFC8952}}.
+Further details of the captive portal architecture can be found in
+{{RFC8952}}.

 The remaining question is how the EAP peer verifies the identity of the EAP server.
 The device SHOULD ignore the EAP server certificate